bjzhang/open_log/log2016linaro.markdown

 19:13 2016-11-14
 Hi, all

-I test specint of aarch64 LP64 when aarch32 el0 disable/enabled and compare with ILP32 unmerged(4.8-rc6) in D03.
+I test specint of aarch64 LP64 when aarch32 el0 disable/enabled respectively and compare with ILP32 unmerged kernel(4.8-rc6) in our D03 board.
+I found that difference is bigger when aarch32 el0 is enabled.
+And bzip2, mcg, hmmer, libquantum are the top four differences[1].
+In order to make sure the above result results, I retest these testcases in reportable way(reference the command in the end).
+The result[2] show that libquantum decrease -2.09% after ILP32 merged(aarch32 on).
+I think it is in significant.

+The result of lmbench is not stable in my board.
+I plan to dig it later.

-The following test result is tested through --size=ref --iterations=3.
+[1] The following test result is tested through --size=ref --iterations=3.
                       enable_aarch32_el0   disable_aarch32_el0
       400.perlbench                   0%                 0.22%
       401.bzip2                   -0.65%                 0.95%